sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Modifying section commands in LaTeX
+Short desc    : Modifying section commands in LaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The package implements a pretty extensive scheme to make more
+Descript     : The package implements a pretty extensive scheme to make more
              : manageable the business of configuring LaTeX output.
 ```